mehmetozdemirmo/Hepsiburada-Hackathon25/README.md

 ---

 ### 7️⃣ Address Prediction (Inference)
-- For each test address:
+- Preprocesses each test address and extracts enriched features (numbers, keywords, n-grams).
-- Finds nearest neighbors and collects their labels.
+- Finds nearest neighbors from the training set and collects their labels.
-- Uses **weighted voting** based on similarity scores.
+- Uses **weighted voting** based on cosine similarity scores to determine the predicted label.
-- If similarity is too low → **fallback to the most frequent label**.
+- Falls back to the **most frequent label** if the closest neighbor is too dissimilar.
 - Supports **batch processing** for memory-efficient, high-speed predictions.
+- Handles both **single and batch predictions**, automatically managing missing or empty addresses.
+- Outputs results as a CSV file with columns: `id` and `label`.

 ---